Mendocino County Probate — What Heirs Need to Know

 Mendocino County local rules and procedures

-Strict filing deadlines.
+Strict filing deadlines with 1:30 p.m. cutoff.
 Under Local Rule 6.1, all probate filings setting a hearing must be filed no later than 1:30 p.m. four court days before the hearing.
-Filings presented after the 1:30 p.m. cutoff will be set for the next available probate calendar.
-The clerk will not accept moving papers setting a hearing date less than four days from filing unless accompanied by a signed order shortening time.
+Filings presented after the 1:30 p.m. cutoff will be set for the next available probate calendar — not the date you intended.
+The clerk will not accept moving papers setting a hearing date less than four days from filing unless accompanied by a signed court order shortening time.
+Proposed orders must bear the date on which the hearing is originally noticed.

 Failure to appear consequences.
 Rule 6.1(b) provides that failure of the moving party to appear at a required hearing may result in the matter being dropped from the calendar.
-Counsel must promptly notify the court when a matter is to be withdrawn.
+Counsel must promptly notify the court when a matter is to be withdrawn from the calendar.

 Attorney fee caps for minor compromises.
-Rule 6.4 sets specific attorney fee limits for compromise of claims involving minors: 25% if settled before trial, 33-1/3% after trial commences, and 40% after filing an appellant's opening brief — subject to MICRA limitations where applicable.
+Rule 6.4 sets specific attorney fee limits for compromise of claims involving minors: 25% if settled before trial, 33-1/3% after trial commences, and 40% after filing an appellant's opening brief on appeal.
+In MICRA cases, fees may not exceed the limits in Business and Professions Code section 6146(a), and where those limits are higher than this rule, this rule prevails — meaning Mendocino County effectively applies the stricter standard.

-Withdrawal of minor's funds restricted.
+Withdrawal of minor's funds heavily restricted.
 Rule 6.5 states that the court will never allow withdrawal of a minor's funds for the benefit of parents or anyone other than the minor.
-Requests require a verified petition showing amounts previously withdrawn, the current balance, and justification for why parents cannot provide the needed funds.
+Requests require a verified petition or ex parte application showing amounts previously withdrawn, the current balance on deposit, justification for the withdrawal including why parents cannot provide the needed funds, and any attorney's fees requested.
+Withdrawal petitions to transfer funds between financial institutions must include the same blocked account language required under Rule 6.3 and be heard in the probate department.

 Mendocino County probate timeline